 This document specifies the standard profile that enables interoperability of C-ITS units.
 The first Basic System Profile (BSP) version was released for C2C-CC internal usage by end of 2014.
 The latest revised BSP version will be published by sharing it with the Basic Members of the consortium by May 2016.
 It contains a system specification complemented by a selection of standards and parameters.
 It allows to test the aspects that are going to be used by “day one” applications.

-3GPP is actively developing the specifications to enable the use of LTE mobile networks to provide connectivity between vehicles, roadside infrastructure and pedestrians inside and around the connected vehicles.
-The feasibility studies on LTE based communication have been recently completed and published in Technical Reports.
-Vehicle-to-vehicle (V2V), vehicle-to-pedestrians (V2P), and vehicle-to-infrastructure (V2I) use cases and system requirements are identified in.
-Operational scenarios, evaluation methodologies and required radio access enhancements are identified in.
-Work has started in the relevant working groups to specify the vehicle-to-everything (V2X) system and radio access requirements, where both PC5 (device-to-device direct link) and Uu (link between base station and device) are included, in 3GPP Release 14.
-The 3GPP study targets at supporting LTEbased V2X transmission in existing mobile allocations up to 6 GHz.
-[The initial set of V2V core specifications will be available by September 2016, and performance requirements will be available by March 2017.
-V2X core and performance specifications will follow by March 2017 and September 2017, respectively.
-3GPP is also looking at continuously evolving the V2X services in its coming releases including 5G; therefore, further enhancement is also being studied in Rel-15.]
+Advanced ITS is now also supported by 3GPP technologies and world wide standards.
+3GPP has developedstandard specifications to enable the use of LTE mobile networks to provide connectivity between vehicles, roadside infrastructure and pedestrians inside and around the connected vehicles, i.e. targeting all main V2X use cases and requirements: Vehicle-to-vehicle (V2V), vehicle-to-pedestrians (V2P), and vehicle-to-infrastructure (V2I).
+The work item “Support for V2V services based on LTE sidelink” was completed in August 2016.
+The work item “LTE-based V2X services” has been completed in March 2017 (ASN.1 to be frozen in June 2017).

+3GPP Rel-14specifies the vehicle-to-everything (V2X) system and radio access network, where both PC5 (device-to-device direct link) and Uu (link between base station and device) are included, supporting transmission in existing mobile allocations up to 6 GHz (e.g.in the ITS 5.9 GHz band).
+Direct communication without network assistance is also supported, More details can be found in section 7.2.3 below. . xxxx 3GPP is also looking at continuously evolving the V2X services in its coming releases including 5G.
+Future V2X releases will support, e.g. enhanced safety use cases at higher vehicle speeds and challenging road conditions with its improved reliability, extended range, low latency, and enhanced non-line-of-sight (NLOS) capabilities.Therefore, further 3GPP V2X enhancements are expected, from Rel-15 onward.]

 China started to develop trials of LTE based V2X communication technology (LTE-V2X) to verify road safety and non-road safety applications from 2015.